 Related Reading: How to Pair Cheese with Summer Fruit

-If you’re lucky enough to have access to fresh currants, this salad of royal lineage will put them to good use.
+If you’re lucky enough to have access to fresh currants, a lesser-known type of berry in the States, this salad of royal lineage will put them to good use.
 Creamy chicken spiced with curry is joined by an array of fruits—mango (in chutney form) and golden raisins providing sweetness, with the currants (don’t mind the seeds, they’re edible) and Granny Smith apples adding tartness—for this East meets West starter based on a recipe served at the coronation of Queen Elizabeth II.
 Get our Curry Chicken Salad recipe.

 If you thought gazpacho was the perfect summer soup just wait until you try it with the addition of strawberries.
 The extra hint of sweet and tang provides added complexity to this Spanish classic.
 The chilled, vegan-friendly blend of tomatoes, strawberries, peppers, and spices provides a vibrant and refreshing way to beat the heat.
 Get the Strawberry Gazpacho recipe.